 - No TDS will be charged on a rental income up to Rs.
 2, 40,000 per year.
 The limit for the same previously was Rs.
 1.8 lakhs.

-- No tax will be applicable on notional rent of the second house.
+- No tax will be applicable on the notional rent of the second house.

-- Businesses with annual turnover of less than Rs.
-5 core will be allowed to make quarterly returns.
+- Businesses with an annual turnover of less than Rs.
+5 crores will be allowed to make quarterly returns.

 - Standard deductions are raised to Rs.
 50,000 from Rs.
 40,000.

 - The Capital Gains tax exemptions have been raised to Rs.
-2 crore under Section 54.
+2 crores under Section 54.